 1. Tifosi Swank (XL, SL) – For The Budget-Conscious

 The Swank is their classic go-to model.
-Alternatively, the Swank SL and Swank XL and modified versions of the Swank – the SL has rimless lenses and is lighter and more streamlined, while the Swank XL has a larger lens and fit.
+Alternatively, the Swank SL and Swank XL are modified versions of the Swank – the SL has rimless lenses and is lighter and more streamlined, while the Swank XL has a larger lens and fit.

 Furthermore, all three models include light and durable frames, nose pads that won’t lose grip as you sweat, and Glide Technology that slides on for a comfortable fit.
 Plus, you don’t have to worry about your hair being pulled during wear because of the integrated hinge.